sivaeedara/mattermost-server/README.md

 # Clustering Mattermost using Redis

+## For those who are using Mattermost Team Edition finding a solution of clustering Mattermost.
+This project would help you.

 This project is to make Mattermost running in cluster mode using Redis Pubsub.

 How to make it run: